Tress MacNeille

-Teressa Claire "Tress" MacNeille (born June 20, 1951) is an American voice actress.
-She is best known for voicing Dot Warner on the animated television series Animaniacs and its revival, Babs Bunny on Tiny Toon Adventures, Chip and Gadget Hackwrench on Chip 'n Dale: Rescue Rangers, Anastasia Tremaine in various Cinderella media since 1994, Daisy Duck in various Disney media since 1999, and Merryweather in Sleeping Beauty media since 2006.
-She has also worked on animated series such as The Simpsons, Futurama, Disenchantment, Rugrats, and Hey Arnold!
+Teressa Claire "Tress" MacNeille is an American voice actress.
+She is known for her roles such as Dot Warner on the animated television series Animaniacs and its revival, Babs Bunny on Tiny Toon Adventures, Daisy Duck in various Disney media since 1999, Chip and Gadget Hackwrench on Chip 'n Dale: Rescue Rangers, and a variety of characters including Agnes Skinner, Brandine Spuckler, Lindsey Naegle, Dolph Shapiro, and Crazy Cat Lady in The Simpsons since 1990.
+She has also worked on animated series such as Disenchantment, Rugrats, and Hey Arnold!

-Early life

-Teressa Claire Payne was born in Los Angeles, California on June 20, 1951.
-MacNeille loved cartoons as a child and wanted to be a voice actress from the age of eight, but instead chose a "practical" career, feeling she would never be able to realise her ambition.
-She graduated from the University of California, Berkeley, and attended broadcasting school, becoming a disc jockey.

 Career

-MacNeille worked in numerous jobs and had many minor voiceover roles before becoming a regular on an animated TV show.
-In her words: "I'd been doing radio spots, some TV, demos, sound-alikes, industrial narrations—anything that came my way for about two years."
-She was also a member of the improvisational comedy group The Groundlings for ten years.
-MacNeille took acting workshops and worked as a casting assistant for voice acting talent agent Bob Lloyd in what she calls "The University of Voice-over".
-Lloyd and fellow agent Rita Vennari got MacNeille her first role on an animated show: a part in an episode of the 1979 Scooby-Doo and Scrappy-Doo.
+MacNeille was a member of the improvisational comedy group The Groundlings for ten years.
 She sang and appeared (as Lucille Ball) in the music video for "Weird Al" Yankovic's song "Ricky" (1983), which was based on the I Love Lucy television show and parodied the song "Mickey" by Toni Basil.
-MacNeille and Mary Kay Bergman also appeared on Yankovic's 1999 album Running with Scissors, on the tracks "Pretty Fly for a Rabbi" and "Jerry Springer".

 MacNeille was cast as Babs Bunny in Tiny Toon Adventures (1990–1992).
 Writer Paul Dini said that MacNeille was good for the role because she could do both Babs's voice and the voices of her impressions.
 MacNeille commented: "The best part of doing Babs is that she's a mimic, like me...In the show I do Babs doing Billie Burke, Katharine Hepburn, Bette Davis, Madonna, and Cher.
 I even have her doing Jessica Rabbit."
+By 1992, MacNeille had become the first voice actress to earn more than $1 million per year, and one of the most popular voice actresses in the industry.

-The success of Tiny Toon Adventures led to the series Animaniacs.
-MacNeille was brought in to voice Dot Warner, one of the show's three main characters, because Dot's character was very similar to Babs Bunny.
-Andrea Romano, the voice director and caster for Animaniacs, said that the casters had "no trouble" choosing the role of Dot: "Tress MacNeille was just hilarious (...)
-And yet [she had] that edge."
+MacNeille was brought in to voice Dot Warner, one of the show's three main characters because Dot's character was very similar to Babs Bunny.
 MacNeille was nominated for an Annie Award for her performance on the show in 1995.